shiyonglu/database_javascript/exercise3/README.md

 ```

-3. Modify the scripts section of hte Backend/package.json as follows:
+3. Modify the scripts section of the Backend/package.json as follows:

 ```javascript
  "scripts": {